ImJericho/stylumia-nxt/README.md

 ---

 ## Technologies Used
+- **Unsloth**: For fine-tunning the open-source models effentiantly in free tier notebooks.
+- **Ollama**: For using the model in python and usage of transformers lib at the time of fine-tunning
+- **Ngrok**: For connecting the hosted ollama
 - **Neo4j**: Graph database for ontology storage and retrieval.
 - **Streamlit**: Intuitive frontend for user interactions.
 - **LLMs**: For feature extraction and trend analysis.